-MnGeo has been working on two related EPA-funded projects which are scheduled for completion in the next 6-9 months:
+MnGeo has been working on two related EPA-funded projects which will be completed by 6/30/2014:

 - Improving the flow of updates to the National Hydrography Dataset through State Collaboration (EPA 2008 funding): This project seeks to develop a sustainable process for updating Minnesota's high-resolution NHD dataset by investigating and recommending changes to existing data management processes used by the state.
 The focus of this project is the DNR Hydrography Geodatabase and how improvements in the DNR hydro geodatabase can be more efficiently incorporated into the NHD.
 In the course of this project, MnGeo discovered that updates are two-way, not one-way, and that data improvements to the NHD sometimes need to be ported back to the DNR database.
-A key determination will be whether updates to NHD continue to be a two-step process, or whether a shared-edit solution is possible.
+A key determination will be whether updates to NHD continue to be a two-step process, or whether a sharededit solution is possible.
 Results of this project have an immediate implication for the overall hydrography project goal. - High-Resolution NHDPlus Enhanced Modeling and Analysis (EPA 2010 funding): This project is piloting the development of high-resolution NHDPlus data for portions of Minnesota.
 Medium-resolution NHDPlus data is available nationwide and is widely used as input to the ArcHydro model.
 A primary result for Minnesota will be the availability of high-resolution NHDPlus data over selected areas of Minnesota, with an understanding of the inputs, the process, the ancillary information that helps improve the process, and the results.
 Under this project, MnGeo is working with EPA developers of the NHDPlus Version 2 Build/Refresh Tool to provide the local data preparation, processing, and feedback required to thoroughly vet the software and produce a result.
 This project is the first full NHDPlus dataset completed using high-resolution data inputs, and is complete pending final wrap-up.
 The area covered is the Upper Mississippi (Hydrologic Unit 070101) from the headwaters to approximately Little Falls.

 Anticipated Completion and Milestones: EPA 2008 - 6/30/2014; EPA 2010 - Spring 2014.
 Milestones to reach the larger goal of a single, authoritative, geographic representation of surface water features for Minnesota have not yet been established.
+EPA 2010 project was completed April 2014, and EPA 2008 will be completed by 6/30/2014.